Luminous solar neutrinos I: Dipole portals: Signals at large scale detectors

-such that, as was discussed in \cref{Introduction}, the rate of photons is independent of the decay length.
+such that the rate of photons is independent of the decay length.
 Averaging over a full year's exposure would then yield a factor of $1/2$ because of the absence of signal during the day.
 In the opposite limit, where $\Ldec \gg R_\oplus$, the function is simply related to the average column density seen by the neutrinos

-Making use of the seasonal modulation in signal could serve as a powerful tool for characterizing backgrounds and substantially improve the sensitivity of large terrestrial detectors as discussed in \cite{Eby:2019mgs} for the case of inelastic dark.
+Making use of the seasonal modulation in signal could serve as a powerful tool for characterizing backgrounds and substantially improve the sensitivity of large terrestrial detectors as discussed in \cite{Eby:2019mgs} for the case of inelastic dark matter.

 For simplicity, we ignore seasonal variations and focus here on the total integrated rate, or equivalently the time averaged rate taken over a full year of run time.
-This has the advantage of being directly comparable to publicly released data from Borexino.
+This has the advantage of being directly comparable to publicly released data from Borexino and SK.
 For this purpose we can define the average rate for the full live-time of an experiment as

-where $R_i(E_\gamma)$ is defined the same way as in \cref{Slab-Photon-Rate} but with the replacement $(1-\e^{-L_\text{slab}/\Ldec})\rightarrow \mathcal{I}_i(\Ldec)$.
+where $R_i(E_\gamma)$ is defined the same way as in \cref{Slab-Photon-Rate} but with the replacement $(1-\e^{-L_\text{slab}/\Ldec})\rightarrow \mathcal{I}_i(\zeta)$.
 This leads immediately to the function

 where we have introduced $\zeta(E_N,m_N,d) = R_\oplus/\Ldec $.
 The quantity $\mathcal{I}(\zeta)$ has a mild lattitude dependence as illustrated in \cref{I-fig}.
 With this function defined we can express the year-averaged differential rate of photon deposition, $\overline{R}(E_\gamma)$ (per unit time per unit energy) as